The small intestine absorbs food nutrients#

 - diverticulosis or bowel cancer

-It can also be caused by medication, diet (high-fibre diets, coffee and diet soft drinks can cause diarrhoea) and, frequently, from irritable bowel syndrome.
+It can also be caused by medication, diet (high-fiber diets, coffee and diet soft drinks can cause diarrhea) and, frequently, from irritable bowel syndrome.

-Lactose intolerance can also cause diarrhoea, often with cramping and wind.
+Lactose intolerance can also cause diarrhea, often with cramping and wind.
 Hard and dry – when you are constipated, bowel motions tend to be hard, dry and uncomfortable to pass.

-Common causes of constipation include a low-fibre diet and some medications
+Common causes of constipation include a low-fiber diet and some medications#

-For example, worms can affect the faeces in this way.
+For example, worms can affect the feces in this way.

-Greasy – a high-fat meal can result in fatty, smelly faeces that tend to float in the toilet bowl.
+Greasy – a high-fat meal can result in fatty, smelly feces that tend to float in the toilet bowl.

 However, the constant passage of greasy stools could indicate a problem with fat digestion.
 Characteristics of normal, healthy bowel motions in newborns and young babies include: